cardano-scaling/eutxo-l2-interop/book/ms2/README.md

 #### Notes & Future Improvements

 - There's no constraint that explicitly relates a pair of `verify` and `perform` transactions.
 A non-scalable approach might be to restrict the mechanism to only one `verify` happening at a time, with each `verify` having a very short timeout for the `perform` transaction to be executed.
+Resolving this on-chain is quite neccessary for being a robust mechanism.

+- Also, the constraint of actually doing the `perform` that the intermediaries and owners agreed about in `verify` is not enforced by this implementation.
+This is delegated to the good faith of intermediaries.
+We must tighten this solution to match the requirement in a future enhancement as well.

 - Add unique identifier mechanism to relate the "same" Lₚ script from different heads.

-- Add collateral slashing tracking between intermediaries: how much of the value of each colalteral UTxO is from each intermediary?
+- Add collateral slashing tracking between intermediaries, for answering: how much of the value of each collateral UTxO is from each intermediary?

+### Contract Design - Version 3

+A middle-ground between Version 1 and Version 2.

+For solving the problem posed by Version 1 of circularity happening by relating a verify-perform pair with the `perform` transaction hash, we must break it.
+This can be achieved by
+  - labeling the reserved inputs with a token, as in Version 2.
+This avoids `verify` double-spending as well.
+  - create a spec for the expected `perform` transaction outputs.

+The outputs spec definition and usage is challenging, but we can think of using the transaction redeemers to pass that information.

+- pass by redeemer the expected `perform` outputs spec to `verify`. `verify` collects inputs, validates that is possible to produce the `perform` outputs from them, and reserves those inputs by attaching a token (as in Version 2).
+- `perform` just collects those reserved inputs, burn their marker tokens and produces the outputs.

+Then, there's still an issue to resolve: how do we ensure that perform actually consumes the `verify`-marked inputs and produces the expected outputs?

+A possible solution might be to produce a hash from the outputs spec, and use it as the token name of the `verify`-minted tokens, which in turn are attached to the marked inputs.
+Then, in `perform` we burn those tokens and validate that hashing the produced outputs matches the name of the tokens being burnt.
+This way, we relate a pair of verify-perform while avoiding clashes between distinct `verify`'s.